binjuhor/blade/README.md

 Read more about the blade template engine [here](https://laravel.com/docs/10.x/blade).

-### To switch between different views

-You can use `f` request parameter to switch between different views.
-For example, if you have a view called `home.blade.php` and you want to switch to `about.blade.php`, you can do so by adding `?f=about` to the url.

 ### To compile blade templates

 You can use the `compile` method to compile blade templates.
 For example, if you have a blade template called `home.blade.php` and you want to compile it, you can do so by calling the `compile` method.